danny-o/take-home-tana-test/README.md

 **Approach**
 - Iterate through the string array and store the frequency of each string in a map.

-- Look up the first string with a frequency of 1 from the map.
+- From the map, Look up the first string with a frequency of 1.

 ---